 If you’re anything like me, though, you’re not a big fan of the way learning a language used to be done – long hours in front of a textbook, boring writing exercises, and little to no real world application of the language.

-Korean language exchanges are an amazing tool for anyone interested in learning to Korean language – they allow you to practice what you’ve learned in a friendly, casual, and educational environment that adds a fun new element to the learning process.
+Korean language exchanges are an amazing tool for anyone interested in learning the Korean language or learning about Korea – they allow you to practice what you’ve learned in a friendly, casual, and educational environment that adds a fun new element to the learning process.

 We’ve compiled a list of our favorite five Korean language exchange sites, and categorized them based on their most useful features to help you find a site that will be an ideal fit for you and your unique learning style.
 Let’s get started!